Spectral signatures of nonstabilizerness and criticality in infinite matrix product states: Nonstabilizerness of the MPS skeleton

 In Fig.~\ref{fig:Skeleton correlations}(a) we plot the correlation length $\xi^{(n)}_{\mathrm{SRE}}$ obtained by numerically diagonalizing the transfer matrix $\mathbb{E}$ for SRE orders $n\leq5$, alongside the standard correlation length $\xi$.
 Both types of correlation length diverge at the critical point, albeit with different rates and this rate moreover depends on the SRE order.
 This is demonstrated more transparently in Fig.~\ref{fig:Skeleton correlations}(b), which shows the correlation lengths in the vicinity of $g_c=0$ plotted on a log-log scale.
 While all curves are linear, their slope clearly varies with $n$, consistent with Eq.~\eqref{eq:corrlengths_taylor}.

 To confirm our prediction that nonstabilizer correlations between separated single qubit unitaries decay exponentially with respect to the SRE correlation length, we study $\delta M^{(2)}_{U_i,U_{i+r}} - 2\delta M^{(2)}_{U_i}$ to isolate the exponential decay.
-For the unitary, we choose the $S=\text{diag}(1,i)$ gate, which is a Clifford gate so there would be no changes to the SRE caused by the application of the unitary and allowing us to solely focus on the effects of separation distance.
-Figure~\ref{fig:Skeleton SRE Decay}(c) shows the effect of separation distance $r$ on $\delta M^{(2)}_{S_{i},S_{i+r}} - 2\delta M^{(2)}_{S_i}$ for two values of $g$ close to the critical point.
+For the unitary, we choose the $U=\sqrt{T}=\text{diag}(1,e^{i\pi/8})$ gate, a single qubit gate that applies a $\pi/8$ phase rotation.
+Figure~\ref{fig:Skeleton correlations}(c) shows the effect of separation distance $r$ on $\delta M^{(2)}_{U_{i},U_{i+r}} - 2\delta M^{(2)}_{U_i}$ for two values of $g$ close to the critical point.
 For both values of $g$, the correlation function approaches an exponential decay at large distances, which can be accurately fitted using the function $A \exp(-r/\xi_{\mathrm{SRE}}^{(2)})$, where $A$ is the fitting parameter and $\xi_{\mathrm{SRE}}^{(2)}$ is fixed by Eq.~\eqref{eq:corrlengths_full}.
 Therefore, the SRE correlation length can detect nonstabilizer correlations between spatially-separated unitary operations.